 + PRO: Warmer winter weather

 Thanks to Busan being far enough south and close to the sea, winters are slightly warmer than in the rest of the country.
-Temperatures rarely drop below freezing, and accumulated snowfall is very rare.
+Temperatures rarely drop below freezing, and accumulated snowfall is rare.

-- CON: Extreme weather in summertime
+- CON: Extreme weather in summer

-+ PRO: Lots of cheap, local options available
++ PRO: Lots of cheap local options available

 - CON: Western food can be expensive

-Entertainment in Busan
+Lifestyle in Busan

 + PRO: Wide variety of events